Insurance for startups and SMEs: Key considerations when choosing group health insurance

 - Inpatient coverage: This covers all hospitalization-related expenses.
 Generally, all health insurance plans will offer inpatient coverage, as it is seen as the bare minimum in the world of health insurance.

 - Outpatient coverage: This provides coverage for consultations and treatments that do not require staying in the hospital overnight.
-For example, visiting a General Practitioner (GP).
+For example, visiting a General Practitioner (GP) or getting a health checkup after being discharged from the hospital.

 - Dental coverage and vision coverage: These are other optional add-ons that cover dental and optical expenses.
 Typically, this would include both routine and major treatments.